-Do you want a safe, simple way to improve your course?
-An early term assessment of teaching and learning (between weeks three and eight) is one of the most recommended formative approaches to improve the educational environment for your students.
+An early term assessment of teaching/learning (between Weeks 3 and 8) is one of the most recommended formative approaches to improve the educational environment for your students.
 McGowan & Osguthorpe (2011) demonstrated that when faculty conduct early term assessments and make pedagogical adjustments, students perceive positive improvements in their learning as shown in higher teacher evaluations at the end of the semester.

 If you would like assistance in collecting, interpreting, or responding to your students’ feedback, please contact us.

 Gathering early term student feedback can be a powerful tool for better understanding students’ experiences in order to make adjustments to a course before the semester is over.
 We recommend that you ask for feedback between weeks 3 and 8 in the semester after the students have completed and received feedback on an assessment in the course (e.g. exam or major assignment).

 When collecting student feedback, you can ask broad questions about the strengths and areas for improvement in the course or more specific questions about particular aspects of the course structure or instructional approaches.